 These are the biggest markets.
 Other markets like Canada, India, and Australia have relatively little volume to base an entire business off of.

 Setup your account here:

 So you want to start here.
 UK and Germany are combined because when you send your inventory to the UK, customers in the 5 European markets – UK, Germany, Italy, Spain, and France can all order your product.

 US or Europe?
 US has bigger volume, but Europe is newer, so there may be opportunity for some niches to get in the game early.
 Every niche is it’s own story.
 So do the market research for both marketplaces and make your decision.
 Keep in mind that Europe has an extra 20% VAT tax if you are not from one of the 5 countries, as far as I know… Yeah it sucks.
 So it basically cuts into your margin by 20%.
 Personally, we launched our main product in Europe, after it was selling strongly in the US for a year and a half months or so.
-It does maybe 20% of the sales volume that the US does.
+It does maybe 20% of the sales volume on kids electric cars that the US does.
 So it doesn’t make a ton of money, but it makes some.
 Enough to keep re-ordering.

 So how to setup an account to sell on Amazon?

 Have these things ready:

 If you are from one of the below countries use all of your personal information (including bank details for the deposit method, credit card number, address, and telephone number) to set up a Seller Central for Amazon.com in the USA: